GET A BETTER DIVORCE SETTLEMENT BY GETTING A BETTER DIVORCE

 Because there is so much reality television and courtroom drama, the "Judge Judy" notion is common.

-"After all, I want "my day in court" to air out all my grievances with this dirty rotten scoundrel.
+I want my"day in court" to air all my grievances with this dirty rotten scoundrel.

 The Judge will hear me and be so outraged,